 Depending on your individual needs, your PDP may include a variety of different elements.
 However, most PDPs include short and long-term career goals, a list of the professional development areas of focus, and a list of development activities broken down by quarter.

-I recommend a simple but effective 10-step process, which I created based on years of work as a career coach.
+I recommend a simple 10-step process, which I created based on years of work as a career coach.
 This process will help you create your own comprehensive, well-organized PDP documents.